MENU

 A Name Evolves

-The organization officially removed “Union” from its name, becoming Catholic Life Insurance.
-The change reflected a more modern identity and a broader vision for serving individuals and families.
+The organization officially removes “Union” from its name, becoming Catholic Life Insurance.
+The change reflects a more modern identity and a broader vision for serving individuals and families.

 2001

-100 years of service are commemorated with a public celebration and historical marker unveiled at St. Mary’s Catholic Church in High Hill, Texas, in honor of the Society’s founder.
+100 years of Catholic Life Insurance are commemorated with a public celebration and historical marker unveiling at St. Mary’s Catholic Church in High Hill, Texas, where the Society originated.

 2007